The framework for coordinated AI transformation. Everyone has a role, everyone moves forward together, no one gets left behind.

 The organizations that succeed aren’t hoping individual climbers figure it out alone.
 They’re running coordinated expeditions.

-Join a few hundred marketers and business owners building AI into their day-to-day work, with the 8020brain system, all scripts, courses, and a private community.
+Join a few hundred marketers and business owners building AI into their day-to-day work, with the brain, all scripts, courses, and a private community.